xiaoyang-sde/knowledge-base/web-development/typescript-handbook/unions-intersection-types.md

-# Unions and Intersectoin Types
+# Unions and Intersection Types

 Intersection and Union types are one of the ways in which you can compose types.